buzusima/tic-tac-toe/README.md

 # Coding concept
 1. Create a board with empty value
 2. Generate winning combination
-    - Rows: Any of the three horizontal rows filled by the same player's mark.
+    - Rows: Any of the three horizontal rows filled by the same game owner's mark.
-    - Columns: Any of the three vertical columns filled by the same player's mark.
+    - Columns: Any of the three vertical columns filled by the same game owner's mark.
-    - Diagonals: Either of the two diagonals filled by the same player's mark.
+    - Diagonals: Either of the two diagonals filled by the same game owner's mark.
 3. Check with winning combination every cell selected

 # Improvement target
+1. Bot
 1. Change get game setting by game id
 2. Fix createEventDispatcher deprecated
 3. Unit testing